Pre 52 Origin

 - Superhuman Stamina: Darkseid's tissues don't create fatigue toxins resulting in him having inexhaustible stamina.
 He can fight non stop for as long as it takes and can outlast any opponent.

-- Invulnerability: Darkseid is extremely resistant to most forms of physical and mental harm.
+- Invulnerability: Darkseid is extremely resistant to all forms of physical and mental harm.
 Darkseid's full durability capacity varies depending on the incarnation.
 Overall, because he is a high-tier cosmic being, humans couldn't even begin to harm him, bullets bounce off him, rockets, bombs and lasers won't even leave a mark on him, and high-voltage energy emissions can't penetrate through him.
-He is infact so durable that Lobo couldn't hurt him at all and only ended up hurting his own fists by punching Darkseid.
+He is in fact so durable that Lobo couldn't hurt him at all and only ended up hurting his own fists by punching Darkseid.
 He is completely immune to all earthly diseases and viruses.
 His incredible durability has also rendered him completely immune to the power of a Green Lantern ring and a tremendously powerful master-blaster.
 He can also withstand direct strikes from Anti-Monitor and his Anti-Matter blasts, a point blank planetary explosion, multiple dimensions collapsing on him or even Alan Scott as the Multiversal embodiment of the Green and the other elemental representations.
 Despite his resistance, powerful beings like Superman or the Martian Manhunter can cause him great distress and pain, as well as divine indestructible weapons such as Aquaman's Trident and Wonder Woman's Sword, forged by the Olympian God Hephaestus.
 One of his manifestations has also been overpowered and badly hurt by Doomsday (although Doomsday surprised him after being killed by an Omega Blast).
 Also, materials forged from his home realm can hurt him as well.
 He, like all New Gods, is vulnerable to Radion.
 Darkseid is remarkably resistant if not immune to the effects of mental manipulation, matter manipulation, time manipulation and even reality warping.
+It has taken the entire Justice League to cause him some sort of distress.

 - Immortality: As a New God, Darkseid is immortal and has an extended lifespan which allows him to exist indefinitely.
 He doesn't age, wither, or degrade.
 He has been reduced to nothing before by the Spectre but it has been shown that he reformed his body shortly thereafter.